What Stops You From Implementing Artificial Intelligence (AI) For Your Contact Center?

 They wanted to see if AI could help them.

 AI requires authentic data to work on.
-The very first thing they did was invest in an omnichannel platform that brought visibility to all the data sources, and they integrated it with a CRM system.
+The very first thing they did was invest in an omnichannel contact center platform that brought visibility to all the data sources, and they integrated it with a CRM system.

 Besides, they cleaned up all duplicate entries, and now they had a single view of their customer interactions and information.